LeviButcher/quizell/README.md

 ## Setup Instructions Linux

-- Create a folder at /usr/share called quizell.
+- Create a folder at /usr/share called quizell. `sudo mkdir /usr/share/quizell`
-- Create a group called quizell and give that group ownership of the folder
+- Create a group called quizell and give that group ownership of the folder.
+- `sudo groupadd quizell`
+- `sudo chown levi:quizell /usr/share/quizell`
-- Add any user you want to take a quiz to the quizell group
+- Add any user you want to take a quiz to the quizell group `sudo chmod -a -G quizell <user>`

 ## Setup Instructions Windows

-IDK yet
+- No setup is necessary on Windows

 ## quizell Installation Directions